falone/kindle_highlights_2_notion/README.md

 - **Description:** anything (e.g., ```Bot that uploads Kindle highlights to Notion with cover support```)
 3. Submit the form.
 4. You’ll receive two important credentials:
-- Client ID - you’ll use this as IMGUR_CLIENT_ID in your .env or stack.env
+- Client ID - you’ll use this as IMGUR_CLIENT_ID in your .env
-- Client Secret - you’ll use this as IMGUR_CLIENT_SECRET in your .env or stack.env
+- Client Secret - you’ll use this as IMGUR_CLIENT_SECRET in your .env

 ### 2️⃣ Authorize Your App
 1. Open the following URL in your browser, replacing ```<CLIENT_ID>``` with your actual Client ID: